-- 1. MCL's are set at very stringent levels by the U.S. Environmental Protection Agency.
-In developing the standards, the EPA assumes that the average adult drinks 2 liters of water each day throughout a 70-year life span.
-EPA generally sets MCLs at levels that will result in no adverse health effects for some contaminants or a one-in-ten-thousand to one-in-a-million chance of having the described health effect for other contaminants. - 2.
-The water quality results in the above table are from testing done in 2017.
-The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though accurate, could be more than one year old. - 3.
-Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system.
+MCL's are set at very stringent levels by the U.S. Environmental Protection Agency.
+In developing the standards EPA assumes that the average adult drinks 2 liters of water each day throughout a 70-year life span.
+EPA generally sets MCLs at levels that will result in no adverse health effects for some contaminants or a one-inten-thousand to one-in-a-million chance of having the described health effect for other contaminants.

-VIOLATION INFORMATION

-No PMCL or TT violations for any contaminants occurred during the time period of January 1, 2017 through December 31, 2017 at the Radford Army Ammunition Plant Buildings 419 and 474 as described in the Commonwealth of Virginia/State Board of Health Waterworks Regulations.
+VIOLATION INFORMATION - Did any PMCL or TT violation occur during the year? () Yes (X) No No PMCL or TT violations for any contaminants occurred during the time period of January 1, 2020 through December 31, 2020 at the Radford Army Ammunition Plant Buildings 419 and 474 as described in the Commonwealth of Virginia/State Board of Health Waterworks Regulations.

-OTHER VIOLATION INFORMATION

-No monitoring, reporting, or other violations occurred during the time period of January 1, 2017 through December 31, 2017 at the Radford Army Ammunition Plant Buildings 419 and 474 as described in the Commonwealth of Virginia/State Board of Health Waterworks Regulations.
+VIOLATION INFORMATION - Did any monitoring, reporting, or other violations occur during the year? () Yes (X) No No monitoring, reporting, or other violations occurred during the time period of January 1, 2020 through December 31, 2020 at the Radford Army Ammunition Plant Buildings 419 and 474 as described in the Commonwealth of Virginia/State Board of Health Waterworks Regulations.